 Quality Assurance is about a plan.
 It is carried out before the construction project starts.
 Quality Assurance is a process that manages for quality.
 QA lists the processes, standards and policies that need to be carried out and ensures they are known to the people who need to know them.

 The key elements of Quality Control are observation and activity.
-Even when you have the best plan and system in place (that’s what Quality Assurance does), you still need to monitor the work as it occurs to make sure the results are what you expect them to be (Quality Control domain).
+Even when you have the best plan and system in place (that’s what Quality Assurance does), you still need to monitor the work as it occurs to make sure the results are what you expect them to be.
+In plain-speak, QC is the inspection of the craftsmanship on a construction project.
 Quality Control verifies the quality of the output.

 Quality Assurance and Quality Control are different, but complementary part of a larger concept – Quality Management.
 Achieving success in a building project requires both QA and QC.
-If either QA or QC are left out, an effective construction quality program can be crippled.
+If either QA or QC are left out, it becomes near impossible to produce an effective construction quality program.

 If you only lay out plans that define processes and procedures to be carried out (QA) but they aren't followed by anybody, its become little more than a paper making exercise.
 Those plans may be great however poor execution will lead to lots of rework, change orders, and mistakes slipping through, only to later become construction defects.